 Linen closet decluttering list

-The linen closet is a great place to get started decluttering.
+The linen closet is another great place to get started decluttering.
 Again, it’s a small space, so you’ll be able to see and enjoy the results of your efforts right away!

 Here are some things to declutter from your linen closet: